AFC-AI2C/tools-cli/README.md

 # tools-cli
 BLUF: A simple cli utility to launch data science tools locally.

+This is designed to be ran from an Linux host or within Windows Subsystem for Linux (WSL).
 This python script allows you to pull, launch, and manage various AI/ML tools with currated packages installed sepcific to the intended application's use case.

 ----------